Taylor’s first professional work and his first collaboration with artist Robert Rauschenberg: Jack and the Beanstalk.

-1959 Taylor, as a member of the Marth Graham Dance Company, works with George Balanchine on his new ballet “Episodes.”
+Taylor, as a member of the Martha Graham Dance Company, works with George Balanchine on his new ballet “Episodes.”
 Taylor is invited to join New York City Ballet and respectfully declines.

 While the Company is based in Paris, Taylor begins choreographing Aureole.

 Charles Reinhart becomes the first executive director.
-He is one of only six people to head the managerial side of the Company, the others being Judith Daykin, Robert Yesselman, Ross Kramberg, Wallace Chappell, and John Tomlinson (current Executive Director).
+He is one of only seven people to head the managerial side of the Company, the others being Judith Daykin, Robert Yesselman, Ross Kramberg, Wallace Chappell, Martin Kagan and John Tomlinson (current Executive Director).

 A tour of South America is the first of 11 tours as goodwill ambassadors under the auspices of the Department of State.
 The Company begins to be presented on a larger scale, and performs more often and in larger theaters, often with live music.
 Resident orchestras are rehearsed and conducted by Simon Sadoff, the company’s first Music Director.